 Daily Deal Sites

 Some daily deal sites offer a getaway section and will offer deals on Hotels.
 Groupon has Groupon Getaways and will often offer discount rates on hotels in Boston and in New England.
 LivingSocial Escapes will also have hotel deals and local escapes often.
-It’s worth looking every week or two on both sites just to see if there’s any hotel deals that may be a good fit for you.
+It’s worth looking every week or two on both sites just to see if there are any hotel deals that may be a good fit for you.

 Make sure to read the terms because most hotel daily deals are offered to get rid of excess rooms and may not be available during peak travel times like holiday weekends and more.

-Hotels in the Boston Suburbs
+Cheaper Hotels in Boston Suburbs

 A lot of visitors assume that staying outside the city of Boston is the best way to save on hotel costs.
 However, you may be spending just as much to stay outside the city plus spending a lot more time traveling each day.
 Not all suburban hotels offer free parking on-site and you may still need to drive and park at a train station or a city garage as well as the cost of the T, so travel expenses can quickly add up.
 Also, plan on at spending at least 40 minutes commuting by train into the city one-way, which can take up some valuable sight-seeing and vacation time.